ngryman/stores/README.md

 #### `options`

 Optional, `options` will configure the store.
-All stores accepts those values:
+All stores accept those values:
  - `maxPending`: *(default: 100)*, defines how many requests can be enqueued while a resource is being cached (see [hit hot]).
  - `writesRetries`: *(default: 3)*, defines how many times the store will try to write to a cache bucket that fails (see [sealed buckets].